techwithnc/myproject/project-02/README.md

-# PROJECT_02 ( How to use configmap and secret )
+## PROJECT_02 ( How to use configmap and secret )

 ![pj02](https://user-images.githubusercontent.com/120474799/216384544-f2321cb1-d638-47d8-b484-3f69708291ef.png)

 ## What is this?
-This is a sample project that I was practiced about configmap and secret features.
+This is a sample project that I was practiced on configmap and secret features.

 ## What type of kubernetes resources used in this project?
 In this sample project , I've used six types of kubernetes resources.
 These are  ...